The Denver Broncos made sure that one of the best matchups of the 2013 season was preserved.

 The Broncos didn't do anything to screw up the matchup, but looked surprisingly sluggish in the second.
 After taking a 28-6 lead early in the third quarter, Denver didn't score again.
 San Diego rallied to cut Denver's lead to 28-20 in the fourth quarter, but the Broncos' defense held.

-Both teams should go into next Sunday night's showdown feeling good.
+Both teams should go into next Sunday night's showdown feeling pretty good.
 For the Chiefs, it's a chance to validate a great start that has come against the weakest schedule in the NFL, according to Football Outsiders' metrics.
 For the Broncos, they can't afford to fall two games behind the Chiefs in the AFC West race, with a game at Arrowhead Stadium coming up two weeks later.

 Two great rivals with a combined 17-1 record square off next week.
 You can't ask for a much better regular-season setting.